-Museum opens for the 2016 Season starting Saturday, March 12th Currently seeking dedicated volunteers to man the museum, for a few hours on a Saturday during the months of March thru November.
+Currently seeking dedicated volunteers to man the museum, for a few hours on a Saturday during the months of April thru November.
 Flexible schedule, duties include greeting visitors & opening/closing the museum building.
 No experience nessesary.

 State Park #5-DeSoto State Park

 Few Depression-era work programs matched the success of the Civilian Conservation Corps.; the CCC contributed to the preservation, improvement of fish and wildlife habitats, as well as the reforestation of thousands of county, state, and national forests, parks and campgrounds.
 The CCC taught valuable skills to these young men and provided America with trained, skilled labor when they left the CCC.